-As well as getting to grips with them yourself, it’s always wise to consult your barber on what they think might suit your face shape, hair type and lifestyle before committing to a cut.
-After all, they are the professionals.
+As well as getting to grips with them yourself, it’s always wise to consult your barber on what they think might suit your face shape, hair type, and lifestyle before committing to a cut.
+After all, they are professionals.

 Any styling choice north the neck – be it glasses or facial hair – is going to be affected by the shape of your face.
 The same goes when it comes to your hair, which should aim to balance out your most prominent features.

-For example, if your face is so long you could give Hugh Laurie a run for his money in the Grand National, it’s a smart move to avoid anything with too much height.
+For example, if your face is so long, it’s a smart move to avoid anything with too much height.
 Instead, opt for a style that can be worn slicked back, or a short haircut with textured length on top that lays flat.

 Maintenance also refers to how often you will need to get your hair cut in order to keep the intended shape.
 Because each variation of undercut features a short back and sides, it’s advisable to book into the chair at least every two weeks.